madebycambiamentico/tiles-gallery/README.md

 ### How to

-After putting the link to scripts and css, you have to create a div with custom id, wherever you want to place the gallery...
+After putting the link to scripts and css, you have to create a div with custom id, wherever you want to place the gallery in HTML body...
 ```html
 	<body>
 		...